-When Medical Translation Services Are Not Used in Medical Settings, Bad Things Happen
+When Medical Translations Are Not Used, Bad Things Happen

 On-site medical interpreting services save human lives and shield hospitals and doctors from malpractice lawsuits.
 Recent studies indicate that medical malpractice is more likely to occur when there are communication barriers between a patient and his or her healthcare provider.
 The United States Census Bureau reports that approximately 20 percent of people in the United States speak a primary language that is not English.
 Of this number, 44 percent are considered to be limited English proficient.
 Individuals under this classification are more likely to require professional translation and interpretation services.
 In some parts of the country, this need is even more profound.
 For example, the percentage of non-English speakers is twice as much as the national rate.